Learn How to Avoid Throat Irritation When Singing

-- A tickle is caused from dryness in the throat.
+- A tickle is caused by dryness in the throat.
 The dryness can cause coughing.
 To avoid this, drink plenty of room temperature water to keep the vocal cords hydrated.
 You may also try drinking warm lemon tea, with a small amount of honey before singing.
 This is better than anything on the market, which really does nothing anyhow.

 - Avoid any yelling, screaming, and extreme temperature changes, such as going from air conditioning to a hot temperature, and vice versa.
 When we yell or scream, it's much like scratching your vocal cords with your fingernails.

 - Sleeping with a humidifier is necessary for serious singers.
 The steam from the humidifier, enters the nose and throat, bringing much-needed moisture to the area.
 This is highly important for those who sleep with the mouth open, which dries out the throat.
 You can also inhale steam from a hot shower or boiled water (put a towel over your head when inhaling the steam).
 Be careful not to get a steam burn.

 - Moisture to the throat is needed at all times, particularly when singing and giving speaking presentations.
 Sip, sip, and then sip some more all day long.
 Keep a bottle of room temperature water with you at all times.
 The throat must be wet and moist in order to function well.
 Soft drinks and fruit juices are no substitute for water.